 Rock Star Principle 4: K = Kick A$$ Closing

-Close your presentation with the same words, thought, or vision from your opening.
+Close your presentation with the exact words, thought, or vision from your opening.
 Remember, your last words linger.
 Leave them with a reinforcement of a key idea or an inspirational thought from your presentation.
 Consider the technique that our software president used.

 Good luck with your journey to inspire action and commitment as a Rock Star communicator.